Your sex life, your way

 Medications

-While there is no medication that’s specifically FDA approved to treat delayed ejaculation, a number of existing medications might be helpful and have some limited evidence.
-These include (but aren’t limited to) amantadine, bupropion, buspirone and cyproheptadine.
+While no medication is specifically FDA-approved to treat delayed ejaculation, a number of existing medications might be helpful and have some limited evidence of effectiveness.
+These include (but aren’t limited to) amantadine, bupropion, buspirone, and cyproheptadine.

 The average sexual performance is between five and seven minutes, so many guys would see some extra stamina as a plus.
 However, while having impressive stamina may prolong sexual satisfaction, finding it difficult or even impossible to ejaculate following intercourse could tip normal endurance into possible delayed ejaculation.

-Here’s what you need to remember if you’re trying to tell if you have DE:
+Here’s what you need to remember if you’re trying to determine whether you have DE:

-• To help with fast-forwarding orgasm and ejaculation time, psychological activities like therapy and masturbatory retraining can be effective.
+• Psychological factors may cause delayed ejaculation.
+To help with fast-forwarding orgasm and ejaculation time, therapy and masturbatory retraining can be effective.

-• Seeking professional help to assist with delayed ejaculation is always advisable when you suspect you have this condition.
+• Help is available.
+Seeking professional help to assist with delayed ejaculation is always advisable when you suspect you have this condition.

 7 Sources